rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 Everything looks fine still here, but the first time an user visits an unknown site, the browser relies on the server’s responses to determine the correct protocol.
-Attackers could intercept this first visit to redirect you to an insecure website using a man-in-the-middle attack.
+Attackers could intercept this first visit and redirect it to an insecure website using a man-in-the-middle attack.
 This is not as rare as it seems – it just means that the site is not present in the browser’s HSTS database.
 While this can be the result of a time-based attack via NTP, it can